timani/timani.co.za/_posts/2015-08-13-creating-a-minimal-sculpin-docker-image.md

 ---
 layout: post
-title: Using minimal Sculpin docker image to developing static sites - Part 2 of 4
+title: Adding PHP libraries to the sculpin docker image - Part 2 of 4
-Categories: docker
+Categories: Docker, TDD
+Next: 2015/08/12/publishing-a-docker-image-and-automating-tests-with-circleci/
+Prev: 2015/08/13/a-tdd-approach-to-creating-a-minimal-sculpin-docker-image-with-serverspec/
 ---
 We most frequently use Curl in the form of `libcurl`, a C library providing function transferring data between servers using many of the popular protocols like HTTP, FTP, SCP, and so on.
 This library is the foundation things like all the curl_*() functions in PHP, which are useful for writing code that interacts with various web services.